jlink/property-based-testing-in-kotlin/docs/README.md

 }
 ```

-This should succeed, but still, the report shows that more than half
+This should succeed;
-of the generated test cases are being thrown away:
+but still, the report shows that more than half of the generated test cases are being thrown away:

 ```
 FlatMappingExamples:index works for element in list =